What Blood Markers Are Used to Diagnose Rheumatoid Arthritis?

 Both CRP and ESR levels are used to monitor disease activity and to monitor how well someone is responding to treatment.

-What Signs Indicate Disorders Like Lupus?
+What Tests Indicate Disorders Like Lupus?

 The ANA profile is a series of tests that measure the presence of abnormal antibodies.
 The profile helps your doctor look for diseases such as Sjögren's syndrome, lupus, drug-induced lupus, polymyostitis, and scleroderma.